jerrod-lankford/google-voice-desktop-app/README.md

 ## Install
 Go to the [Releases Page](https://github.com/Jerrkawz/google-voice-desktop-app/releases) and download either the windows or mac release.
+** Note: The mac version is unsigned, so you will have to click "Open Anyway" after running, or go to Settings > Security & Privacy > General > Open Anyway **

 Simply uzip and drag into the applications folder (mac) or run the executable (windows)